 Each of these “tens” divisions is subdivided further of course.
 For example, in the 110s (Metaphysics) you’ll find works on Ontology (111), Space (114), Time (115), Number and Quantity (119), and so on.

-It may seem like the Philosophical 100s contain some pretty abstruse topics for young students, but don’t underestimate the capacity of the developing mind.
-Here’s aΒ reminiscence from one very early homeschooler:
+It may seem like the Philosophical 100s contain some pretty abstruse topics for young students, but don’t underestimate the capacity or the determination of the developing mind.
+Here’s a wonderfulย reminiscence from an early homeschooler:

 Until I was thirteen years old I lived at home and was taught by my father.
 Lessons occupied only two or three hours each morning; otherwise he left me to my own devices, sometimes helping me with what I chose to do, more often leaving me to work it out for myself.